AllioNicholas/CG_AS4/README.txt

 Student name: NICHOLAS ALLIO
 Student number: 471794
-Hours spent on requirements (approx.):
+Hours spent on requirements (approx.): 20h
 Hours spent on extra credit (approx.): 0h

 # First, a 10-second poll about this assignment period:

 Did you go to exercise sessions?
+	NO, I DID'NT

 Did you work on the assignment using Aalto computers, your own computers, or both?
 	I WORKED WITH BOTH COMPUTERS